Adjustments to evaluation and management codes will require a period of adaptation.

 Deleted CPT® 2023 Codes

-- Under the Home Services heading, the home visit code for new patients, 99343, is deleted.
+•Under the Home Services heading, the code for home visits involving new patients (99343) has been deleted.

 Revised CPT 2023 Codes

-The removal of E/M observation codes, and others, required the American Medical Association (AMA) to revise the descriptors of several other codes in the E/M section.
-For example:
+The adjustment of E/M observation codes, among others, prompted the American Medical Association (AMA) to revise the descriptions of numerous codes within the E/M section.
+As an illustration:

-Revisions to other codes are in keeping with AMA’s guideline changes for E/M leveling using time or medical decision making (MDM).
-For example, the emergency department codes 99281-99285, initial and subsequent nursing facility care codes 99304-99310, and home services codes 99341-99342, 99344-99350 are revised to require a medically appropriate history “and/or” exam and MDM, instead of all three key components.
+Revisions to other codes conform to AMA’s guideline modifications for E/M leveling based on time or medical decision making (MDM).
+For instance, the emergency department codes (99281-99285), initial and subsequent nursing facility care codes (99304-99310), and home services codes (99341-99342, 99344-99350) are modified to necessitate a medically appropriate history “and/or” examination and MDM, rather than all three key components.

-The nursing facility discharge codes 99315-99316 are revised to specify that the time must be “on the date of the encounter.”
+The nursing facility discharge codes (99315-99316) are altered to specify that the time must be “on the date of the encounter.”

-The prolonged service code 99417 is revised to specify that this code is for an outpatient E/M, rather than an “office or other outpatient” E/M service.
-Of note: The part stating “on the date of the primary service” has been removed.
+The prolonged service code (99417) is revised to clarify that this code is intended for an outpatient E/M service, as opposed to an “office or other outpatient” E/M service.
+Worth noting is that the phrase “on the date of the primary service” has been removed.

 New CPT 2023 Codes

-In the Surgery section of CPT® 2023, there are new codes in several subsections.
-For example:
+Within the Surgery segment of CPT® 2023, new codes have emerged across various subsections.
+For instance:

-- The Female Genital System subsection sees only one new code: 55867 Laparoscopy, surgical prostatectomy, simple subtotal (including control of postoperative bleeding, vasectomy, meatotomy, urethral calibration and/or dilation, and internal urethrotomy), includes robotic assistance, when performed.
+The Female Genital System subsection introduces just a single new code: 55867 for Laparoscopy, surgical prostatectomy, simple subtotal (including control of postoperative bleeding, vasectomy, meatotomy, urethral calibration and/or dilation, and internal urethrotomy), including robotic assistance if performed.

-- Coders won’t believe their ears when they find out there are only three new codes in the Auditory System subsection.
-CPT® codes 69729-69728 describe implantation, replacement, or removal of an osseointegrated implant.
+Coders will be surprised to find only three new codes in the Auditory System subsection, namely CPT® codes 69729-69728, which describe procedures for implantation, replacement, or removal of an osseointegrated implant.

-There is a lot more going on in the Pathology and Laboratory section with 11 new codes for various tests.
+The Pathology and Laboratory section showcases a substantial expansion with 11 fresh codes spanning various tests.

-The Medicine section also received attention with 10 new codes for vaccines, special ophthalmological services, cardiac catheterization, quantitative pupillometry, multi-family group behavior management, and remote therapeutic monitoring.
+The Medicine section has also been enhanced with 10 new codes encompassing vaccines, specialized ophthalmological services, cardiac catheterization, quantitative pupillometry, multi-family group behavior management, and remote therapeutic monitoring.

-Lastly, there is a collection of new Category III codes for reporting emerging technology, services, and procedures.
+Lastly, a series of new Category III codes have been introduced to document emerging technology, services, and procedures.